Saddle Shopping Made Easy

 - The Altaïr jumping saddle has a semi-deep seat for pelvic engagement.
 It is designed to encourage a correct leg position.

-are innovative, engineered to optimize you and your horse’s performance in specialized saddles by discipline.
+Bates saddles are innovative and engineered to optimize your and your horse’s performance in specialized saddles by discipline.
 High quality is of the utmost importance.
-The brand brides itself in “unsurpassed quality, innovation, and radically different performance each rider can expect.”
+The brand prides itself in “unsurpassed quality, innovation, and radically different performance each rider can expect.”

 What sets it apart:

-- High Performance Features — Bates places a heavy emphasis on quality control and has advance testing and monitoring techniques to ensure top quality
+- High-Performance Features — Bates places a heavy emphasis on quality control and has advanced testing and monitoring techniques to ensure top quality

-- Saddle Fit — Bates saddles come with a revolutionary “EASY-CHANGE Fit Solution” to make sure you have optimal fit for top performance.
+- Saddle Fit — Bates saddles come with a revolutionary “EASY-CHANGE Fit Solution” to ensure you have an optimal fit for top performance.

 What sets it apart: